eviofekeze/geoph_ml_dl_session/README.md

-# Neural Networks with PyTorch
+# Intorduction to Machine Learning and Neural Networks with PyTorch

 - Author: Evi Ofekeze, Ibrahim Alabi

-Welcome to the **Introduction Machine Learning and Neural Networks with PyTorch** tutorial!
+Welcome to the **Introduction to Machine Learning and Neural Networks with PyTorch** tutorial!
 In this session, we'll explore the basics of neural networks and how to implement them using PyTorch, a popular deep learning framework.
 The goal is to help you get acquainted with the fundamental concepts of neural networks and give you some **hands-on** experience with PyTorch.
 Whether you're new to neural networks or looking to refresh your knowledge, this tutorial is designed to guide you through the key ideas at a comfortable pace.

 ```{note} ## Learning Objectives